Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Related Work

 \subsection{Generative Models for Medical Imaging}

-The most popular model for generating synthetic images is the generative adversarial networks (GANs)~\cite{ref:GANs}.
+The most popular model for generating synthetic images is the generative adversarial networks (GANs)~\citep{ref:GANs}.
 The GANs model synthesizes realistic images from a random noise variable and uses a discriminator to distinguish between the synthesized images and the realistic images.
 The distribution of the synthesized images gradually approaches the distribution of real images with the alternating training of the generator and discriminator.
-State-of-the-art GANs use the style-based generation technique~\cite{ref:stylegan,ref:stylegan2}, in which style vectors are generated (for controlling the style of image generation) from a mapping network.
+State-of-the-art GANs use the style-based generation technique~\citep{ref:stylegan,ref:stylegan2}, in which style vectors are generated (for controlling the style of image generation) from a mapping network.

 Providing annotations to large numbers of images in the field of medical imaging is a challenging task.
-The use of GANs is thus naturally adopted to solve a number of medical problems, such as classification, segmentation, registration, and low dose CT denoising.
-GANs are used by \cite{ref:medicalGANs4} to generate synthetic computed tomography (CT) images for data augmentation to enhance the liver lesion classification performance.
-RefineGAN~\cite{ref:medgans2} proposes a cyclic consistency loss for the modified variant of the deeper generator and discriminator networks so as to deal with the Compressed Sensing MRI (CS-MRI) reconstruction problem.
-In order to improve the conventional GANs for the low dose CT (LDCT) denoising task, \cite{ref:medgans1} employs two practical methods, namely Wasserstein distance and perceptual loss.
-A-CycleGAN~\cite{ref:medgans3} makes use of variational autoencoding (VAE), attention, and cycle-consistent generative adversarial network (CycleGAN) to improve existing MR-to-CT image translation algorithms.
+The use of GANs is thus naturally adopted to solve a number of medical problems~\citep{ref:medicalGANs4,ref:medgans2,ref:medgans1,ref:medgans3,ref:MedIAGAN,ref:CondGAN3D,ref:Reviewer2_1,ref:Reviewer2_2,ref:Reviewer2_3,ref:Reviewer2_4}, such as classification, segmentation, registration, low dose CT denoising, {and} MR to {positron emission tomography (PET)} synthesis.
+GANs {were} used by \cite{ref:medicalGANs4} to generate synthetic CT images for data augmentation to enhance liver lesion classification performance.
+RefineGAN~\citep{ref:medgans2} proposes a cyclic consistency loss for the modified variant of the deeper generator and discriminator networks to deal with the {compressed sensing magnetic resonance imaging (CS-MRI)} reconstruction problem.
+To improve the conventional GANs for the low dose CT (LDCT) denoising task, \cite{ref:medgans1} {employed} two practical methods, namely Wasserstein distance and perceptual loss.
+A-CycleGAN~\citep{ref:medgans3} makes use of variational autoencoding (VAE), attention, and cycle-consistent generative adversarial network (CycleGAN) to improve existing MR-to-CT image translation algorithms. \cite{ref:Reviewer2_2} proposed an effective adversarial U-Net architecture along with different normalization techniques to solve the MRI to PET image synthesis task.